FaserF/hassio-addons/switch_lan_play_server/README.md

 ## Authors & contributors

 The original program is from spacemeowx2.
-For more informatios please visit this
+For more information please visit this
 github: <https://github.com/spacemeowx2/switch-lan-play>
 The hassio addon is brought to you by [FaserF].